 For each benefit you create you will need to pay attention to the additional options listed at the bottom of the benefits properties tab.
 These checkboxes dictate many properties within the benefit and decide the capabilities you have within the reporting tools.

-- Require Beneficiaries for this Benefit: Selected if Beneficiaries are required for assignment in an event once employee elects the benefit.
+- Require Beneficiaries for this Benefit - Selected if Beneficiaries are required for assignment in an event once the employee elects the benefit.
 Beneficiary assignments would be initiated for these elections so that employees can decide which beneficiaries get their coverage in case something is to happen to them or dependents.
-Commonly used for benefits like Basic Life, Voluntary Life, 401k or Retirement and AD&D.
+Commonly used for benefits like Basic Life, Voluntary Life, 401k or Retirement, and AD&D.

-- Enable auto-scrolling on the Enrollment Screen if record count exceeds 20 records: For voluntary benefits like employee Voluntary life that have more than 20 coverage option.
-Employees are given a scrolling box for a quicker view at coverage options instead of scrolling to bottom of election page.
+- Enable auto-scrolling on the Enrollment Screen if record count exceeds 20 records - For voluntary benefits like employee Voluntary life that have more than 20 coverage options.
+Employees are given a scrolling box for a quicker view of coverage options instead of scrolling to the bottom of the election page.

-- When terminating this benefit for an employee the Benefit Termination Date should default to the Employee Termination Date: Selected if benefit termination date must match employee termination date.
-If benefit continues to run until the end of the month of termination, this option would not be selected and benefit will end on the last day of the month in which employee was terminated.
+- When terminating this benefit for an employee the Benefit Termination Date should default to the Employee Termination Date - Selected if the benefit termination date must match employee termination date.
+If the benefit continues to run until the end of the month of termination, this option would not be selected and the benefit will end on the last day of the month in which the employee was terminated.

-- This benefit shall be eligible for Spending Credits (a Spending Credit Benefit Type benefit must exist for this Package): Usually needing to be first benefit in benefit structure where employee is given an allotment for money for benefit election.
-Used in benefits like Transportation where employee gets credits to use for a specific action like parking.
+- This benefit shall be eligible for Spending Credits (a Spending Credit Benefit Type benefit must exist for this Package) - Usually needing to be the first benefit in the benefit structure where the employee is given an allotment for money for benefit election.
+Used in benefits like Transportation where the employee gets credits to use for a specific action like parking.

 - Colonial Life